 Testicular cancer is the most common type of cancer to affect men between the ages of 15 and 49.
 The good news is that, when caught early, testicular cancer is highly treatable and highly curable.

 You can complete a self-check every month or so.
 This will help you learn how things normally look and feel, making it easier for you to notice any changes.
-The video from Movember below will show you how to do this, step by step.
+Watch the video from Movember below to how to do this, step by step.

 When should I see my doctor?